Ford E-Series: 2021–present

 For the 2021 model year, the E-Series interior underwent a redesign, adopting a more modern electronic instrument cluster with steering wheel controls first developed for the fourth-generation Super Duty truck.
 Under the hood, all models use the larger 7.3L V8 Godzilla naturally aspirated gasoline engine also used on the fourth-generation Super Duty truck.
-However, the exterior design remains unchanged from the 2008 redesign.
+Due to the engine power, the car can tow up 5 tons (10,000 lbs.).However, the exterior design remains unchanged from the 2008 redesign.

 The instrument cluster has a 2.3 in monochromatic screen with an available upgrade to an 8 in color screen.
 The new instrument panel also allowed for the addition of new optional safety equipment that was previously not available on the E-Series, including adaptive cruise control, a forward collision avoidance system, a lane departure warning system, and automatic high-beam front headlamps.

 Meanwhile, the touchscreen Ford Sync infotainment system was eliminated.
 The only available factory audio system is a basic single DIN model with AM/FM radio, Bluetooth for hands-free calling and wireless stereo audio streaming, and a USB input.

 In 2025, for the 2026 model year, the E-Series Cutaway received a new grille, its first exterior update since 2008.